VideoVerses/AnimationBench/README.md

 AnimationBench is a benchmark for evaluating image-to-video models on character-centric animation.
 Unlike realism-oriented video benchmarks, AnimationBench focuses on what matters most in animation: stylized character appearance, expressive motion, animation principles, and long-range character consistency.

 The benchmark organizes evaluation into three major pillars: **Disney's 12 Principles of Animation**, **IP / Character Preservation**, and **Broader Generative Video Quality**.
-It provides a more informative way to compare modern video generation models on animation-specific behavior, and is designed to better reflect human preference in character-centric animation scenarios.
+It provides a more informative way to compare modern video generation models with respect to animation-specific behavior and is designed to better reflect human preferences in character-centric animation scenarios.

 ## Overview